Dr. Jackie Prevete

 Warm toes and feet can mean the difference between a comfortable and fun winter day and a bitter and uncomfortable one.
 As long as you stay prepared, listen to your body, and keep extra socks and layers around, your feet will thank you.
 If you experience worsening coldness, no relief from cold feet, or pain, it might be time to visit a foot and ankle specialist.
 Book an appointment with Foot and Ankle Surgeons of New York, the best podiatrist in NYC, to learn about your options for remedying cold feet and increasing comfort during the winter months.
 Our expert staff will work with you to understand your problem and create a long-term solution.

-Recovering From An Achilles Tendon Injury
+Recovering From An Achilles Tendon Injury With Best Podiatrist in NYC

 Injuries to the Achilles tendons are known for creating an immense amount of pain and will require prompt treatment.
 Pain stemming from the lower extremity can complicate your daily life as we use our feet and ankles for a wide variety of tasks.
 Patients who experience Achilles tendon injuries are often unable to continue engaging in activities without feelings symptoms of pain and discomfort.
 At Foot and Ankle Surgeons of New York, the best podiatrist in NYC can help relieve your pain!